MischaU8/yumyum/selections/invert-selection_spGsFX85eK4.md

 Version: 1.1.29
 Uploaded: 2023-06-20

-yum yum
-Floyd here with a quick look at inverting selections in Plasticity to quickly switch the selection state of all solid sheets and Curves in a scene use the keyboard shortcut alt a use this handy shortcut to speed up selecting in
+To quickly switch the selection state of all solids, sheets and curves in a scene, use the keyboard shortcut `alt-A`.

-Plasticity
+Use this handy shortcut to speed up selecting in Plasticity.